apache/camel-website/content/blog/2024/07/camel47-whatsnew/index.md

 of the template is created when creating routes from the template; this prevents _unforeseen side effects_ when the same template is used later to create new routes.

+Cleaned up the collection of type convertion statistics, reducing the need for runtime checks and simplifying the code.

 ## Camel Management

 Added _remote_ performance counters to `CamelContext` and `Routes` which counts only